 First, think about your own carbon impact.
 By itself, it’s not sufficient to meet the challenge at hand, but that doesn’t mean it’s not necessary.
 Then think about the largest lever of change that you personally interact with.
 Maybe it’s your church, your school, or your job.
 You can almost always find an opportunity to integrate climate action into these spaces.
 Can you start a composting program?
 Can you start an initiative to reduce food waste at your company?
 Is installing solar panels a possibility?
 There’s almost always a path you can find to engage in climate action.

-If you live in Georgia, we’d also invite you to subscribe to our Drawdown Georgia Climate Digest that publishes every two weeks.
+If you live in Georgia, we’d also invite you to subscribe to our Georgia Climate Digest which publishes every two weeks.
 This will not fill your inbox with doom and gloom.
 The Climate Digest fills your inbox with hope and shines a light on the climate solutions that are working in Georgia.